More Medications Facts

 Topiramate facts

-• Topiramate, a fructopyranose derivative, possesses a structure unlike that of other anticonvulsants.
+• Topiramate, a fructopyranose derivative, possesses a chemical structure unlike that of other anticonvulsants.

-• It was originally designed as an oral hypoglycaemic agent subsequently approved as anticonvulsant.
+• It was originally designed as a hypoglycaemic agent subsequently approved as anticonvulsant.